 Backed by Associated Press (AP), votes for CPOY come from a nationwide poll of accredited media.

 When is NFL CPOY announced?

-The award is now part of the NFL’s big Honors ceremony, which takes place annually the day before the Super Bowl.
+The award is now part of the NFL’s big Honors ceremony, which takes place during Super Bowl Week.

 The next ceremony to announce the 2021 winner will take place on Thursday February 10, 2022 at YouTube Theater in Los Angeles.
 The ceremony will begin at 9pm Eastern Time/8pm Central Time/6pm Pacific Time.